decompositional-semantics-initiative/decompositional-semantics-initiative.github.io/data/index.md

 [Download v1 (.zip)](factuality_eng_udewt_v1.tar.gz)<br/>
 [Download v2 (.zip)](factuality_eng_udewt_v2.tar.gz)

+A central function of natural language is to convey information about the properties of events.
+Perhaps the most fundamental of these properties is factuality: whether an event happened or not.

+In this line of work, we develop a factuality annotation that incorporates a notion of confidence.
+This allows us to handle a wide variety of cases where the factuality of an event is unclear.

 For a detailed description of the datasets and the item construction and collection methods as well as models of these data, please see the following papers: